Your credit score is determined by the following factors:

 - Credit Mix (10%)

-In this article, I will explain how an installment loan can improve your credit mix, credit utilization, and your overall credit score.
+In this article, I will explain how a credit-builder installment loan can improve your credit mix, credit utilization, and your overall credit score.

-There are two main types of credit – revolving lines of credit (credit cards) and installment loans (any loan that requires regular periodic payments, including auto, mortgage, student, personal, and business loans).
-A mixture of installment and revolving credit accounts is preferred in the FICO credit scoring model.
+There are two main types of credit – revolving lines of credit (credit cards) and installment loans (any loan that requires regular periodic payments).
+A mixture of installment and revolving credit accounts is preferred in the FICO credit scoring model, which is why credit builder loans are becoming so popular.

 Like revolving lines of credit, installment loans will also impact your payment history and length of credit history.
 However, there are no particular advantages provided by installment loans within these credit scoring factors.